 How do I build up a make-up portfolio?

-As with any career, building a make-up portfolio takes time and dedication, but taking proactive measures helps too.
+As with other creative careers, building a make-up portfolio takes time and dedication, but taking proactive measures helps too.

-Marketing yourself in a way that’s both appealing and accessible is a good way to help people find you, as is considering putting yourself out there on apps such as Glamazon and My Style Squad.
+Marketing yourself in a way that’s both appealing and accessible is a good way to help people find you.
 Where possible it’s also useful to put your portfolio online on relevant beauty industry sites or even take the traditional route of advertising in local newspapers or magazines.

 Another idea is to advertise your services on supermarket notice boards, or approach hair salons to see if you can leave some business cards on their front desks.